Christmas & Holiday Festive Favourites and Where to Find Them

 Merry Christmas! xx

-The photo below is my hubby Jayson and I with our beautiful Scottie girl Missie, from when we lived in England in the early 2000’s.
+The photo below is my hubby Jayson and I with our beautiful Scottie girl Missie, when we lived in England in the early 2000’s.

 Merry Christmas